February 27, 2017

-Just one year after its inception the Toyota 86 Racing Series has proven its potential as a breeding ground for Australian motorsport talent, with 2016 season champion Will Brown securing a drive in the Dunlop Super2 series.
+The Toyota 86 Racing Series (T86RS) is proving its potential as a breeding ground for motorsport talent with reigning champion Will Brown moving up to the Supercars development series in 2017.

-“The Toyota 86 Racing Series is a one-of-a-kind.
-I have told anyone who’s asked how good it is.
-It’s an affordable championship and it’s on the Supercars calendar.
-It’s a great category to help you step up to a professional drive and has great exposure.
+"The Toyota 86 Racing Series is a one-of-a-kind category that helps you step up to a professional drive and has great exposure," Brown said.

-Will’s father Shane said the series was instrumental to Will securing his opportunity with Eggleston Motorsport in Dunlop Super2.
+Brown's father Shane said the T86RS was instrumental in Will securing his Super2 opportunity.

 The Toyota 86 Racing Series